 “I am thrilled to begin my second season with the wonderful Hinsdale Chorale,” said Hall.
 “We’re excited to present music that celebrates the gratefulness of Thanksgiving, the relationship with our fellow man, and the expectation and arrival of Christmas.”

-Tickets for “Tapestry of American Music” are $15 for adults / $10 for students and seniors.
+Tickets for “Mystery of the Season” are $15 for adults / $10 for students and seniors and will be available at the door.
 For more information, visit www.hinsdalechorale.org or call 312-510-1823.

 This program is partially sponsored by a grant from the llinois Arts Council Agency.

 Pardon our construction - Hinsdale Chorale's website is being upgraded!